Modeling the spatial growth of cities: Urban expansion

-Urban sprawl emerges from the interaction of multiple socio-economic, political, and infrastructural forces.
-It is best understood not as the result of a single dominant cause, but as a complex response of the urban system to changes in its boundary conditions—such as population growth, rising income, declining transport costs, and regulatory environments.
-Rosni et al. \cite{rosni2016review} conducted a large-scale bibliometric and content analysis of over 4,300 publications, categorizing the contributing factors into six broad dimensions: socio-demographic, economic, political, physical, environmental, and transportation-related.
+Urban expansion and urban sprawl emerge from the interaction of multiple socio-economic, political, and infrastructural forces.
+They are best understood not as the result of a single dominant cause, but as the collective response of the urban system to changes in its boundary conditions—such as population growth, rising income, declining transport costs, and regulatory environments.
+While some of these factors primarily drive the overall spatial expansion of cities, others influence the *form* that this expansion takes, determining whether urban growth remains relatively compact or develops into more dispersed patterns commonly described as urban sprawl.

-Without entering into too much detail, the main drivers of urban sprawl can be summarized as follows \cite{habibi2011causes}: \begin{itemize} \item \textbf{Economic:} Increased income and economic growth drive demand for larger living spaces, often located in peripheral areas where land is more abundant and cheaper. \item \textbf{Demographic:} Population growth and diverse housing preferences contribute to outward expansion and lower average density. \item \textbf{Transportation:} The development of road networks and improvements in commuting infrastructure reduce the effective cost of distance, enabling decentralized residential patterns. \item \textbf{Inner-City Problems:} High taxes, aging infrastructure, congestion, and insufficient public amenities in central areas push residents toward suburban and peri-urban zones. \item \textbf{Land Costs:} Low land prices at the urban fringe (often artificially due to market failures) make peripheral development financially attractive, especially when regulatory oversight is weak. \end{itemize}
+Rosni et al.~\cite{rosni2016review} conducted a large-scale bibliometric and content analysis of more than 4,300 publications and categorized the contributing factors into six broad dimensions: socio-demographic, economic, political, physical, environmental, and transportation-related.

+Without entering into too much detail, the main drivers of urban expansion and sprawl can be summarized as follows \cite{habibi2011causes}:

+\begin{itemize} \item \textbf{Economic factors:} Rising incomes and economic growth increase demand for larger housing units and more living space, which are often more easily available in peripheral areas where land is abundant and cheaper.

+\item \textbf{Demographic dynamics:} Population growth, household fragmentation, and heterogeneous housing preferences contribute to the outward expansion of cities and to declining average densities.

+\item \textbf{Transportation infrastructure:} The development of road networks and improvements in commuting infrastructure reduce the effective cost of distance, making peripheral residential locations more accessible and enabling decentralized settlement patterns.

+\item \textbf{Inner-city constraints:} High taxes, aging infrastructure, congestion, and limited public amenities in central areas can push residents and firms toward suburban and peri-urban zones.